 Though it can happen, an oil cartridge going bad without the oil being used up is definitely worst-case scenario.
 It may surprise you that there are a lot of other problems that your oil cartridge can experience that would lead you to believe it is broken or there is a problem with the vape pen, but in actuality, there are some common issues that occur with just about all oil cartridges, all simple problems you will be able to fix yourself.

-Below, you will find a list of common problems with cartridges along with the common solutions.
+Below are some common problems with cartridges along with the common solutions.
 It is important to note that this list is not all-encompassing.
 However, if none of these solutions seems to help your problem, you can always reach out to nyvapeshop.com for assistance with literally any question.

 This is a really common problem that, at first, seems like your cartridge is not heating the vape oil, but in fact it is just a clogged airway that needs clearing.
 Over time, as you vape oil from a cartridge, as the vapor travels, oil residue will be displaced in the mouthpiece.
 As the cartridge cools, and when it is not being heated, that small oil particles along the airway will condense back to oil, which can sometimes clog the pathway, especially in the skinny cartridges as the airway is super thin.
 The solution is a simple one.
 Simply allow the pen to heat the cartridge for extra time, and soon you will be able to take draws like normal.

 If you are experiencing a clogged vapor pathway as mention above, it may be a little more difficult to get the vapor airway open again if your vape pen doesn’t have a power button to activate the heating.
 The issue, of course, is that these pens automatically power when you take a draw, but if you are unable to take a draw because of a clogged vapor pathway, you have no way to get the vape oil heated.
 You will likely need to manually heat the vape pen with an outside source to gently get the oil moving again to where you can take a draw.
-Try a heater, they work great, these are electronics so NO water.
-You can even heat the stove and leave the cartridge on top, Not Inside – as the oven heats up, so will the cartridge.
+Try a heater, they work great, these are electronics so NO water You can even heat the stove and leave the cartridge on top, Not Inside – as the oven heats up, so will the cartridge.

 As we have mentioned, just because you have an oil cartridge that fits on your oil vape pen, it does not always mean that it is perfectly made for your vape pen.
 Depending on the viscosity (thickness) of your oil, the manufacturer of your cartridge, and other various factors, a vape battery is not always powerful enough to power all oil cartridges.
 If your pen offers variable voltage functionality, upping the temperature can resolve this issue.
 If you are using the simply, Stylus Oil Vape Pens, power can be an issue with some cartridges.